Domestic Customer Information

 Customer Care Schemes

-Both firmus energy and Airtricity Ltd offer a range of services to customers who have special requirements.
+Both firmus energy and SSE Airtricity Gas Supply (NI) Ltd offer a range of services to customers who have special requirements.
 If you are interested in signing up, contact your supplier for further information.

 How can I reduce my energy bills?